 Newer models of sober living are sustained by residents who support themselves, pay their own rent, and purchase their own food.1 They are encouraged to work or actively seek work if they are not employed.1 Many residents qualify for some type of government assistance that can be used to pay for sober living house fees.2

-Residents may stay as long as they wish, provided they follow house rules and fulfill financial obligations.2 Residents may be strongly encouraged or mandated to attend a minimum number of 12-step meetings each week, such as Alcoholics Anonymous, Cocaine Anonymous, or Narcotics Anonymous,1 and some sober living houses also require participation in community service activities.
+Residents may stay as long as they wish, provided they follow house rules and fulfill financial obligations.2 Residents may be strongly encouraged or mandated to attend a minimum number of 12-step meetings each week, such as Alcoholics Anonymous (AA), Cocaine Anonymous (CA), or Narcotics Anonymous (NA),1 and some sober living houses also require participation in community service activities.

 Clean and Sober Transitional Living (CSTL) is a group of sober living homes in California that places emphasis on community and commitment.1 CSTL homes offer two distinct types of living arrangements, separated by two phases.
-Residents typically share a dorm room in the first phase and each house will have a senior resident who is the house manager.
-Men and women live separately, but they attend events together; meals, toiletries, and furnishings are provided; and residents have access to recreational facilities.
-In the second phase, living arrangements are less restrictive and roommates share a home rather than a dorm room.
 Residents must successfully complete phase I in order to move on to phase II.4

 What to Expect in Sober Living Homes